Maksovich/Alien-Infection/README.md

 # Alien Infection (ID4322062)

-EN: The modification adds god mode and fast fire.
+EN: Modification adds god mode and fast fire.

 #### How to use: